 Steps:

 1) Heat up a saucepan on medium heat and add the butter.
-Than add in the garlic and stir fry for a while.
+Than add in the garlic and stir fry for a while.2) As soon as the butter melts, transfer the clams into the pan and do a few quick stirs.

 3) Add the water, sake, and mirin into the clams and cover the pan with its lid.